AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

     * **Test profiles** to target fictitious recipients

-    * **Substitute from main target** to send a test to a specific email address displaying data from an existing profile.
+    * **Substitute from main target** to send a test to a specific email address while displaying data from an existing profile.

     ![](assets/simulate-profile-mode.png)

     >[!NOTE]
     >
-    >By default, the **[!UICONTROL Test profiles]** mode is selected.
+    >By default, the **[!UICONTROL Use test profiles]** mode is selected.
 If you have already selected profiles to preview the email in the content simulation screen, those profiles are pre-selected as test recipients.
 You can clear your selection and/or add additional recipients.

 1. To send test emails to substitution profiles, choose the **[!UICONTROL Substitute from target]** mode, then follow these steps: